christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch13_security.md

 also offer redundancy, where a single person holds several keys that are stored in different locations.

-==== Survivability
+#### Survivability

 One important
 security ((("survivability (of bitcoin access)")))((("estate planning")))consideration that is often overlooked is availability, especially in the context of incapacity or death of the key holder.
 Bitcoin users are told to use complex passwords and keep their keys secure and private, not sharing them with anyone.
-Unfortunately, that practice makes it almost impossible for the user's family to recover any funds if the user is not available to unlock them.
+Unfortunately, that practice makes it almost impossible for the user’s family to recover any funds if the user is not available to unlock them.
 In most cases, in fact, the families of Bitcoin users might be completely unaware of the existence of the bitcoin funds.